Do I Need to Watch Out for Bugs in Galapagos?

 Really, diseases from bugs exist in every country.
 For example, in the States and Canada it’s common to be at risk for West Nile or Lyme’s Disease, among many others.
 There have even been cases of Zika in the USA.
-Every area has their own flavors.
+Every area has its own flavors.
 Just take practical precautions and it’s unlikely that you’ll have a problem.

 Bugs That You Want to See

 For example, the scolopendra galapagoensis, or Galapagos Giant Centipede, is one of the biggest in the world!
 It seriously looks like something out of Jurassic Park.
 It can allegedly grow up to almost 17 inches long, although in captivity they rarely grow over 8″.
 Don’t worry, though, the islands aren’t crawling with these things.
 They’re actually pretty rare.